Student Organizations

 “The mission of pharmacists is to help people achieve optimal health outcomes.
 ASHP helps its members achieve this mission by advocating and supporting the professional practice of pharmacists in hospitals, health systems, ambulatory care clinics, and other settings spanning the full spectrum of medication use.
 ASHP serves its members as their collective voice on issues related to medication use and public health.”

-The American Society of Health System Pharmacists (ASHP) is an organization for students with an interest in pursuing a postgraduate residency or a career in clinical settings.
-SSHP is the student chapter here at ACP where students are encouraged to get involved to improve clinical knowledge, interview skills, perfect resumes, and network with other pharmacy professionals at local and national conferences and seminars.
-ASHP has more than 40,000 members including pharmacists, students, and pharmacy technicians.
+The American Society of Health System Pharmacists (ASHP) is an organization for students interested in pursuing a postgraduate residency or a career in clinical settings.
+SSHP is the student chapter here at ACP, where students are encouraged to get involved to improve clinical knowledge, interview skills, perfect resumes, and network with other pharmacy professionals at local and national conferences and seminars.
+ASHP has more than 40,000 members, including pharmacists, students, and pharmacy technicians.

-On campus, ASHP hosts health-system affiliated speakers at ACP’s semesterly professional seminar series in which all students are required to attend.
-On a monthly set schedule, ASHP conducts a poster presentation at local grocery store to educated the community on topics pertaining to diabetes, COPD, black lung disease, etc. Another focus of the student chapter is to hold clinical skills practice sessions and a local competition in preparation for the national ASHP Clinical Skills Competition held at the midyear conference each December.
+On campus, ASHP hosts health-system-affiliated speakers at ACP’s semesterly professional seminar series, in which all students are required to attend.
+On a set monthly schedule, ASHP hosts a poster presentation at a local grocery store to educate the community about diabetes, COPD, black lung disease, and related topics.
+Another focus of the student chapter is to hold clinical skills practice sessions and a local competition in preparation for the national ASHP Clinical Skills Competition held at the midyear conference each December.

 Meeting Schedule